-In 2015, the CSFTAS has been joined by the Operational Delivery Apprenticeship Scheme.
+In 2015, the Operational Delivery Apprenticeship Scheme joined the CSFTAS.
 The recruitment process for this scheme is similar to that of the Fast Track Apprenticeship, but there are differences throughout.
-These differences will be indicated on this page.
+These differences will be noted on this page.

 The Civil Service Fast Track Apprenticeship Scheme application process is as follows:

-The Civil Service Fast Track Apprenticeship Scheme is an entry route for school leavers without a university degree and aged between 18 and 21 to get a job directly in the Civil Service.
-The scheme is offered in business administration, finance and IT roles across Government Departments.
-Entrants start out as Executive Officers, one rank down from the Civil Service Fast Stream graduate programme.
+The Civil Service Fast Track Apprenticeship Scheme is an entry route for school leavers aged between 18 and 21 without a university degree to get a job directly in the Civil Service.
+The scheme is offered in business administration, finance, and IT roles across the different departments of the government.
+Entrants start out as Executive Officers and then progress to the Civil Service Fast Stream graduate programme.

 The core behavioural competencies are a set of skills that each worker with the Civil Service is expected to have and use on a day to day basis.
-You are assessed against this Civil Service competency framework at each stage of the recruitment process, and it is vital that you demonstrate these skills time and time again.
+You are assessed against this Civil Service competency framework at each stage of the recruitment process, and it is vital that you demonstrate these skills throughout the selection process.
 Below is a summary of the core behavioural competencies for apprentices.

 The assessment centre exercises are:

-Civil Service interview - The Civil Service interview is competency based and should take between 45 minutes to an hour.
-You are asked questions about your skills and how you have demonstrated the civil service competencies in your past experience.
+The Civil Service interview is competency based and should take between 45 minutes to an hour.
+You are asked questions about your skills and how you have demonstrated the Civil Service competencies in your past experience.
 Ahead of the interview, review your application form and the examples you provided there.
 Try and think of new examples to give in your interview.
 Prepare them all using the STAR technique.
 Practice reciting your answers out loud.
-The best way to do this is to have a mock interview where you can get interview experience as well as feedback on how you did.
-Our Skype based interviews offer just that opportunity.

-Civil Service written exercise - In this exercise your task is to analyse a set of information and produce a written report on it.
-You have 45 minutes to complete the task, which is not long given the amount of information you need to understand before you can start writing.
+In this exercise your task is to analyse a set of information and produce a written report on it.
+You have 45 minutes to complete the task, which is not long given the usual amount of information.
 Time management is key in this exercise to ensure you complete the whole task.
 Brush up on your writing skills and take a practice exercise ahead of the assessment day.

-Civil Service group exercise - You are split into a group and given a brief for a group discussion on a topic relevant to the area you are applying to.
-You are assessed throughout the task by the recruitment team who are looking at the quality of your contribution, as well as how well you work with the others in your team.
+You are split into several groups and are given a brief for a group discussion on a topic relevant to the area you are applying to.
+You are assessed throughout the task by the recruitment team who are looking at the quality of your contribution, as well as how well you work with the other members of your team.
 It is crucial that you get the balance between speaking and listening to others right.
-Gain tips on how to approach your group exercise here.
+Get tips on how to approach your group exercise here.